1. Introduction To This Page

 Because of our ongoing involvement in personal lnjury litigation, we must stay current with all peer-reviewed literature relating to whiplash, low speed impacts, chiropractic, treatment of injuries, etc. Contact Alan M. Immerman, D.C. at 602-368-9496 or aimmerman1@cox.net for the most recent literature and advice.

-22. Health Care Provider Liens
+22. Health Care Provider Lien Laws

 Arizona Revised Statutes 33-932.
 Perfecting lien; statement of claim; recording; effect